 United MileagePlus® Explorer Card

 - Currently, there are two sign-up bonuses.
-You can earn 40,000 bonus miles by spending $2,000 on purchases within the first three months.
-Another bonus of $100 statement credit will be added to your account once you make your first purchase.
+You can earn 50,000 bonus miles by spending $3,000 on purchases within the first three months.
+Another bonus 10,000 miles will be added to your account after you spend $25,000 on purchases on your card each calendar year.
 The base rate is 1 mile per dollar spent on all purchases.
-The bonus rate is 2 miles per dollar spent on dining, hotels, and United purchases.
+The bonus rate is 2 miles per dollar spent on dining, gas, office supply, and United purchases.
 There are also a number of smaller travel perks, like a free first checked bag, two one-time United Club℠ passes per year, a 25% discount on United in-flight purchases, and up to a $100 credit to cover your Global Entry or TSA Pre✓® application fee.

 - The main downside of a co-branded loyalty program is that you are stuck with a single airline and there is no flexibility of moving your miles around.
 This wouldn’t be a problem for devoted United customers with a United hub in their area.
 Another drawback is the annual fee of $95, but it’s waived the first year.